dhdaines/paves/README.md

 df = polars.DataFrame(extract(path), schema=SCHEMA)
 ```

-As above, this will use all of your CPUs and return a possibly quite
+As above, you can use multiple CPUs with `max_workers`, though this
-large object.
+will scale considerably better since the objects are (mostly) easily
+serializable.

 ## License